-Dems: IRS hasn't found alternate location for 90 Detroit jobs
+Dems: No new location found for 90 IRS Detroit jobs

 Washington — Despite pressure from Congress, the IRS still plans to move 90 jobs to Tennessee from Detroit next year, saying it hasn’t found a suitable alternative location in Michigan.

 The move prompted a letter from U.S. Sens.
 Gary Peters and Debbie Stabenow along with U.S. Reps.
 Brenda Lawrence, D-Southfield, Debbie Dingell, D-Dearborn, and Sander Levin, D-Royal Oak, to the IRS and the General Services Administration raising concerns about the move.